M0rica/MCdisplay/README.md

   ### Change resolution
   Changing resolution is as simple as typing `/display resolution <width>x<height>`, the plugin will suggest you some 16:9 resolutions you can select so you don't have to look them up.
 You can change to any resolution and aspect resolution, though I wouldn't recommend going higher than 1280x720 (as this is almost the limit of chunks you can see at once even with optiFine).
     The screen will despawn and then spawn again which can lagg the server for a few seconds.
 Your videos and images will automatically get scaled to the highest resolution possible to fit your current resolution and aspect ratio.
+  ### Center camera
+  You can center your view by using the command `/display tp` wich will automatically teleport you to the center of the display and to the right heigt.
   ### Turn display on/off
   You can spawn/despan the display by typing `/display <on/off>`, that will either spawn or remove the display in the current resolution.
+## Mapdisplay
+  The mapdisplay command supports every command of the normal display except for `/display <on/off>` and `/display tp` If the resolution is higher than 128x128, you will get multiple maps placed into your inventory wich have numbers in the format `column_row` on them, place them in the right order on a surface in item frames.

 ## Development
   For development, you need a Java 8 JDK as well as python.
 Clone this repository to your machine and then install the python requirements via `pip install -r requirements.txt` from the root of this project.